 Our board of directors has a policy of encouraging director attendance at our annual meetings of stockholders, but attendance is not mandatory.
-Our board of directors and management team encourage all of our directors to attend the 2016 Annual Meeting.
-Our Board Chairman and Chief Executive Officer attended our 2015 Annual Meeting.
+Our board of directors and management team encourage all of our directors to attend the 2017 Annual Meeting.
+Our board chairman and chief executive officer, Dennis M. Lanfear, and our director, V. Bryan Lawlis, Ph.D., attended our 2016 Annual Meeting.